Student Health Policies

 Updated: July 2013

 All Nebraska Methodist College (NMC) students will be required to undergo annual TB skin testing (TST).
 A complete TST is one which has been placed and read 48-72 hours after placement.
 Students will be allowed 1 year plus 7 days from their previous TST to complete the annual requirement.
 If more time has elapsed since the previous test, the student will not be allowed to attend clinical until the TST is placed and read.
+A two-step TB test may be required.

 - All students will be screened for active signs and symptoms of disease as well as risk factors